top of page

 Source: Cambridge English IELTS past papers

 When writing, organize your answer into 6 paragraphs.
-Leave a space between each paragraph.
+Leave a blank line between each paragraph.

 IELTS General Training Letter Structure